fabiocarrara/web-cv/README.md

 An WEB based CV customizable by editing a json data file.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.

+## Work In Progress

+It is still a work in progress.
+Planned features:
+* Fix CSS
+* Improve social section with predefined icons
+* Improve self-language assess table
+* Document json file structure

 ## Prerequisites

 You need node.js installed on your machine.